jaog1992/jaog1992/README.md

 * 📟  Bachelor´s Degree in Industrial Electronic and Automatic Engineering
 * 🚀  Masters Degree in Space Science and Technology
 * 💹  Master of Business Administration
-* 💻  Senior SCADA Engineer in Indra Sistemas
+* 💻  +6 years of experience as a SCADA Engineer
+* ✅  Worked as a Quality technician for 1 year
 * 🎸  Worked as a professional guitarrist for 2 years
 * 📜  Former President of the Student Council of the UPV/EHU
 * 🏊  Swimming